 The best camera for vlogging may be the one that you already own.
 Before you run out and purchase a new piece of equipment, look in your own pocket.
-Do you own an iPhone 4?
-This phone has two cameras, one that is custom made for video blogging and conferencing, built right in.
-Ditto with the new iPad (ignore the controversy about the new iPad camera quality – it is just fine for posting your vlog online).
-Or maybe you have a still camera that has a video feature?
+Do you own an iPhone 4 up through 6?
+An Android?
+Most of these phone have two cameras positioned in two directions.
+The selfie cam is perfect for video blogging especially when combined with a selfie stick.
+Ditto with the new iPad.
+Otherwise, maybe you have a still camera that has a video feature?
 A laptop with a camera? (an especially good option for a sit-down vlog).

 The important thing with vlogging, is to begin shooting.
 The best vlogs are created through practice.
 Most of the best vloggers didn’t just wake up one day and upchuck greatness onto YouTube.
 So if you do already have a vlog camera, dive right in.